 If you are trying to add an open class that is restricted in some way (prerequisite, class year restriction, major restriction), you do not need to fill out the form.
 Instead, forward your dean the professor’s override of the restriction, your dean will code the override, and you’ll be able to enroll yourself directly.

 A student who wishes to visit a class will need to contact the professor ahead of time to see if the professor is willing to share the Zoom link (or other guest access) to the course.
 Any student hoping to visit the course should contact the professor at least 48 hours in advance.

-You can add/drop/waitlist fall classes through MyAccess until Friday, September 4 at 11:59 PM EST. Beginning September 5, you will need to submit a request on MyAccess to withdraw from a course you no longer wish to take.
+You can add/drop/waitlist spring classes through MyAccess until Friday, February 5 at 11:59 PM EST. Beginning February 6, you will need to submit a request on MyAccess to withdraw from a course you no longer wish to take.